kiarafbickers/getbitcoinclarity.com/_posts/2020-05-16-bitcoin-public-private-keys.md

 ## How are bitcoin private keys generated?

 Random number generation is critical in nearly every cryptographic system, unfortunately, computers are fairly bad at generating random numbers.
 If the number was generated from computer code telling it how to be “random”, that would make it predictable.
 Instead, the computer has to seed the random number function with data from outside of the code.
-To get feel for this you can play around with [bitaddress.org](https://www.bitaddress.org/bitaddress.org-v3.3.0-SHA256-dec17c07685e1870960903d8f58090475b25af946fe95a734f88408cef4aa194.html) as an example.
+To get feel for this you can play around with [bitaddress.org](https://www.bitaddress.org/bitaddress.org-v3.3.0-SHA256-dec17c07685e1870960903d8f58090475b25af946fe95a734f88408cef4aa194.html) as an example, but don't use any of the keys you generate here for real, this is just a tool for understanding.

 Bitcoin Core uses the OpenSSL library to seed the randomness needed to generate its random private keys.
 But not all wallets are using good sources of randomness, something you should look out for.